They say that the eyes are the window of the soul and that also applies to teddy bears. The eyes more than anything determine the nature of the bear.

 Today glass eyes again are used for collectors bears.
 These glass eyes are available in various sizes: small black ones of 6 millimetre through to 3 centimeters eyes for very large bears.

-Glass eyes are sold in two ways: they are sold separately with a kind of ring on the back as a knot, or as a pair with a wire in between.
+Glass eyes are sold in two ways: they are sold separately with a kind of ring on the back as a knot or as a pair with a wire in between.
 These last ones you have to cut the wire and make the ring yourself.

 The glass eyes of the collectors bears are attached to the bear in the following way.
 Use a strong wire, you put through the ring.
 With a needle you stick the eye in its place on the front.
 You insert the needle through the head until it comes out at the rear, at the height of the ear.
-Do this with the other side of the wire, one centimeter next to the other wire.
+Do this with the other side of the wire, one centimetre next to the other wire.
 Pull the wire in a tight knot, as closely as possible against the head.
 Cut the ends off and hide the knot in the mohair.

 Safety eyes are put in place before the teddy bear is filled.